IoTeXLab/IoTeXGroupITBot/README.md

 A custom Telegram bot written in Go Lang to manage the IoTeXGroupIT Telegram Group, especially to filter out chinese fake users which insert the spam message embedded in the First/Last Name fields.

 ## Features
-- Kicks (but doesn't ban) a user from a group when he joins with **First Name** longer than a prefixed value
+- Kicks (but doesn't ban) a user from a group when he joins with **First Name** longer than a specific value
-- Kicks (but doesn't ban) a user from a group when he joins with **Full Name** longer than a prefixed value
+- Kicks (but doesn't ban) a user from a group when he joins with **Full Name** longer than a specific value

 ## Instructions
 - Install Go Lang